-Interested in leading your peers in planning and executing this meaningful day of service?
-Join one of our planning committees!
-Any HCU staff can tell you more about the Logistics, Marketing, Volunteer, or Fundraising committees.
-Committee members have the unique opportunity to give back to the Milwaukee and Marquette community while gaining skills that will help prepare them for a variety of careers post-graduation
+Interested in leading your peers in planning and executing this meaningful jay of service?
+Apply for one of eight leadership positions or Join one of our committees!
+You'll have the unique opportunity to give back to the Milwaukee and Marquette community while gaining skills for a variety of careers post-graduation.
+Learn More

 Join a Hunger Clean-Up Committee!
 Currently recruiting for our five committees: Fundraising, Logistics, Marketing, Community, and Volunteer.
 Click for more.

 Hunger Clean-Up Registration (for Team Leaders and Volunteers) will open in February.
 Until then, consider taking on a leadership role or supporting one of our fundraisers.